douglasgreen/outlines/mathematics/calculus.md

 ### Functions of Several Variables

 In multivariable calculus, we deal with functions that have more than one input variable.
-These are known as functions of several variables and are typically written as `f(x, y)`, `f(x, y, z)`, etc.
+These are known as functions of several variables and are typically written as $`f(x, y)`$, $`f(x, y, z)`$, etc.

 - **Graphical Representation:** While a single-variable function can be graphed on a two-dimensional plane, a function of two variables requires three dimensions, with the output represented on the third axis.
 Functions of more than two variables cannot be fully visualized in three-dimensional space but can be understood conceptually or through level sets or contours.